 - 1. Remain calm.
 Keep the caller on the line for as long as possible.
 DO NOT HANG UP, even if the caller does. - 2.
 Listen carefully.
 Be polite and show interest. - 3.
 Try to keep the caller talking to learn more information. - 4.
 If Possible, write a note to a colleague to call the authorities, as soon as the caller hangs up, call them yourself.
 (Call the authorities from a different phone than the one you answered for the threat.) - 5.
 If your phone has a display, copy the number and/or letters on the window display. - 6.
 Complete the BOMB THREAT CHECKLIST immediately.
 Write down as much detail as you can remember.
 Try to get the exact words. - 7.
 Immediately upon termination of the call, DO NOT HANG UP.
-From a different phone, call Security at 435-222-1300 (or Ext.
-1300) immediately with information and await instructions.
+From a different phone, contact authorities immediately with information and await instructions.